gl-inet/docs4.x/docs/tutorials/openvpn_client.md

 ## Setup OpenVPN client

 As of frimware 4.0, it brings grouping to manage OpenVPN profiles.
 Please make sure all the profiles in the same group with the same credentials.
-For example, if you are ExpressVPN user, you can add a group named expressvpn, then upload all the ExpressVPN OpenVPN profiles you wanted to this group.
+For example, if you are ExpressVPN user, you can add a group named *expressvpn*, then upload all the ExpressVPN OpenVPN profiles you wanted to this group.
 For another OpenVPN service provider, please create another group.

 Next steps, we will use ExpressVPN as an example.